Mary Wondrausch

+Life

+Wondrausch was born into an aristocratic family.
+Her mother was not attentive and her father was interested in cars.
+Her father, Harold Charles Lambert, later worked with her uncle, Percy E. Lambert in the motor trade.
+Percy held land speed records and they sold Austin and later Singer cars in Westminster.

+She was cared for by nannies and sent to private schools where she refused to cooperate with education.
+It was anticipated that she would be a debutante and get married, but the war directed her interest to the Women’s Auxiliary Air Force.
+She left due to an injury.
+She had three husbands and three children and an unusual life that involved art and eventually pottery.

 She was an honorary fellow of the Craft Potters Association and has work in the V&A Museum collection.
 She was awarded the OBE for services to the Arts in 2000.
 Her primary interest is continental peasant art.
 Originally training as a watercolor artist, she later became interested in ceramics and opened her own pottery workshop in 1974.
 Inspired by 17th-century English slipware and Eastern European designs, such influences have informed her own work.
 She is known for lettering and exuberant use of colour.

 Her Brickfields pottery is in Compton, near Guildford, Surrey, where she moved in 1955 and subsequently raised three children.

 Portrait of Wondrausch

-Mary Wondrausch agreed to sit for Jon Edgar for a portrait work using clay quarried from the foundations of her house at Brickfields.
+Mary Wondrausch agreed to sit for Jon Edgar for a portrait work using clay quarried from the foundations of her house at Brickfields and which is in now in the permanent collection of Godalming Museum, Surrey.
 This forms part of the Compton Triptych unveiled at the Human Clay exhibition, University of Surrey in November 2011.

 Wondrausch and her house in Surrey, including the artist's hand-stencilled walls, hand-painted furniture, and ceramics collection, were photographed by Liesa Siegelman for World of Interiors in May 1988 to accompany an autobiographic piece by Wandrausch.
 That article was reprinted by the magazine in 2018.